juliansommer/prompts/README.md

 ## TODO

+- migrate to typescript

+- prevent users from editing / deleting other users' posts, maybe get the sessionid and check the prompt's creator against it before deleting it?

+- add a footer

+- add a way for users to specify what model specifically the prompt is for

+  - add an input where user can input theirs and it matches against a list of most common models (this would come after just use a normal string for now)
+  - then could also have a page where you can view all the posts for that specific model too / filter the results on the main page like when u click a tag

 - add a upvotes system, then would have the most popular prompts displayed first

   - upvotes field in mongo